 - 1 Why you should boil spinach?

-- 2 SPINACHS VERY RICH IN OXALATES, CALCIUM AND IRON THIEVES
+- 2 SPINACH VERY RICH IN OXALATES, CALCIUM AND IRON THIEVES

 - 2.1 Do spinach have many oxalates?